mlabuda2/nf-tower-docs/docs/credentials/registry_credentials.md

 ## Introduction

 From version 22.4, Tower supports the configuration of credentials for container registry services.
-These credentials are leveraged by the Wave container service to authenticate to private container registry services, such as Docker Hub, Google Artifact Registry, Quay, etc.
+These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registry services, such as Docker Hub, Google Artifact Registry, Quay, etc. For more information on Wave containers, see [here](https://www.nextflow.io/blog/2022/rethinking-containers-for-cloud-native-pipelines.html).

 ### General instructions

-Container registry credentials can be created from the Credentials tab using these steps:
+Using credentials or keys with permissions to access your registry, you can create container registry credentials in Tower using these steps:

-**1.** Select **Add Credentials**.
+**1.** Navigate to the Credentials tab and select **Add Credentials**.

 **2.** Enter a unique name in the **Name** field using alphanumeric characters, dashes, or underscores.